ekundo/godis/README.md

   |[pttl](https://redis.io/commands/pttl)| | |
   |[persist](https://redis.io/commands/persist)| | |

-  The commands have the same signature and work exactly the same as corresponding commands in Redis bellow version 2.4 (Godis does not support multikey and multivalue commands).
+  The commands have the same signature and work exactly the same as corresponding commands in Redis below version 2.4 (Godis does not support multikey and multivalue commands).
 * Both [REdis Serialization Protocol (RESP)](https://redis.io/topics/protocol) and [Inline Commands Protocol](https://redis.io/topics/protocol#inline-commands) are supported.
 Thus simple `telnet` and `redis-cli` clients can be used to play with Godis.